 "You say you've made no progress in the last three years.
 Well, what is three years!
-Do you know, young fellow, that if you had on stepping upward each month of these three years your progress would have developed into nothing but a monot-enous process?
-For one thing you wouldn't be an aggrieved, or as spirited, about your future as you are today.
-You've got the advantage over a good many others of your age in that you really are excited about it When you go back to your desk this afternoon go with the expectation of finding something to do that will mean the first step in a higher future.
-If you don't find it the afternoon, look for it tomorrow morning.
+Do you know, young fellow, that if you had gone on stepping upward each month of these three years your progress would have developed into nothing but a monotonous process?
+For one thing you wouldn't he as asgrieved, or as spirited, about your future as you are today.
+You've got the advantage over a good many others of your age in that you really are excited about it.
+When you go back to your deak this afternoon to with the expectation of finding something to do that will mean the first step in a higher future.
+If you don't find it this afternoon, look for it tomerrow morning.
 But never go to your desk without fully expecting that your opportunity is going to be right there before you.
-For the very minute you decide that it is not going to be there you are doomed." \ The motive of the advice was plain.
+For the very minute you decide that it is not going to be there you are doomed."
 The motive of the advice was plain.
-The merchant had clearly brought out the vast difference between sitting around and waiting for opportunity and actively looking for it.
-Waiting is a passive process; looking means action.
+The merchant had clearly brought out the vast difference between sitting around and waiting for opportunity and actively looking for Waiting is a passive process; looking means action.
 And action is creative.

-VIEWS OF READERS ON TIMELY TOPICS Contributions That Reflect Public Opins ion on Subjects Important to City.
+VIEWS OF READERS ON TIMELY TOPICS

+Contributions That Reflect Public Opinion on Subjects Important to City.
 State and Nation.

-To the Editor of the Evening Ledger: Sir-Now that "Germanophobia" has somewhat subsided, I should like to call the attention of your readers to two fields of human endeavor in which Germany has set the world's pace.
-They are architecture and the theatra In Germany alone has there been a distinct In Germany alone has there been a define contribution to the art of public building is the last quarter century.
-She has evolved a rare and beautiful new technique for the handling of massed stone and tenuous steel work.
-Germany theatres, court, State and municipal, as well as private ventures, have similarly pushed the technique of scenic production years ahead of the rest of the world.
-That is why Max Reinhardt's name is a by-word for the beautiful and the unique in the theatre.
+To the Editor of the Evening Ledger;

+Sir-Now that "Germanophobia" has somewhat subsided, I should like to call the attention of your readers to two fields of human endeavor in which Germany has set the world's pace.
+They are architecture and the theatre, In Germany alone has there been a distinct contribution to the art of public building if the last quarter century.
+She has evolved a rare and beautiful new technique for the handling of massed stone and tenuous steel work, German theatres, court, State and municipal, as well as private ventures, have similarly pushed the technique of scenic production years ahead of the rest of the world.
+That is why Max Reinhardt's name is a byword for the beautiful and the unique in the theatre.
 Is a nation that has perfected two such arts, among dozens more, barbarian?
 Are these arts to be still further hampered in their spread abroad by the victory of the Allies?
-Both are ques-tions worth the attention of all Americans.
-CARL BREMNER.
+Both are questions worth the attention of all American CARL BREMNER,

+SALESGIRL PLEADS FOR CONSIDERATION

 Philadelphia, September 25, 1914.

-SALESGIRL PLEADS FOR CONSIDERATION To the Editor of the Evening Ledger: Sir-I am a saleslady in one of the largest department stores in this city, and, noticing that you publish letters in your paper, would like to draw your attention to a certain matter.
-I think that most salesgirls will agree with when I say that the thoughtless attitude of women purchasers is making life very hard for us.
+To the Editor of the Evening Ledger:

+Sir-I am a saleslady in one of the largest department stores in this city, and, noticing that you publish letters in your paper, would like to draw your attention to a certain matter.
+I think that most salesgirls will agree with me when I say that the thoughtless attitude of women purchasers is making life very hard for us.
 These women treat us as if we were some piece of machinery, ordering us to show them article after article, when it is quite obvious that they have not the slightest intention of purchasing anything.
 Combined with this thoughtless attitude is a good deal of incivility.
 Why cannot women be more polite and kindly toward working girls?
 A kindly or appreciative word would greatly lighten the day's ask, and would surely cost the woman buyer but little.
-A DISHEARTENED SALESGIRL Philadelphia, September 25, 1914.
+A DISHEARTENED SALESGIRL.
+Philadelphia, September 25, 1914.